mochi-hpc/margo-microservice-template/README.md

   library as the set of features you would want to provide to the person or application that sets up the service, rather than the person or application that uses its functionalities.
-Admin functions will generally use a security token when interacting with the provider.
+Admin functions will generally use a security token when interacting with the provider (though this is a very rudimentary way of preventing bad behaviors, since connections themselves are not encrypted).

 Organization of this template project